+1. NORTH ENTRYWAY

-1. NORTH ENTRY GATEWAY The reconfigured Generals Highway/ Crownsville Road/Fairfield Loop Road intersection will be transformed into a new gateway for Crownsville Hospital Memorial Park welcoming all visitors.
+The reconfigured Generals Highway/ Crownsville Road/Fairfield Loop Road intersection will be transformed into a new entryway for Crownsville Hospital Memorial Park welcoming all visitors.
+With the realignment of Crownsville Road, most area traffic will bypass this entrance.